Freight Insurance

 Items that sustain damage during shipment include those that are scratched, moist, or damaged.

-The sender is responsible for the correct packing of the shipment.
-Any damage or inadequate packaging is noted on the shipment paperwork by the carrier after receiving the freight.
-When it comes to air or sea freight, the carrier is the only party liable if the contents are harmed upon delivery to the consignee.
+The sender must ensure that their shipment is properly packed.
+The carrier lists any damage or insufficiencies in packaging when freight is received and notes them on the shipment paperwork.
+The carrier is responsible for any damage to the contents when you select air freight or sea transportation until they are delivered to the destination point.
 A remark on the shipping paperwork is adequate for carriage by road.
 In every case, notice must be given immediately and in writing.
 The carrier must be notified within three working days if the damage to the goods is not immediately evident.

-All or part of the consignment is comprised of items that have been misplaced or stolen.
-To prove that the loss or theft occurred while the objects were being transported is essential in these circumstances.
+All or part of the consignment consists of items that have been misplaced or stolen.
+Proving that the loss or theft occurred while the objects were being transported is essential in these circumstances.
 A loss is often denoted by a note on the transportation documentation that contains a list of the items and quantities of the consignment.
-The carrier authenticates the transit documents after receiving the package.
-If the consignee records a loss on the transport documents after learning of it during delivery, this is evidence that the item was lost during transit.
+Once the package is received, the carrier authenticates transit documents.
+If the consignee declares a loss during delivery after discovering it, this is evidence that the item was lost during transit.
+It can often be necessary to document a theft event through means like video surveillance or other supporting paperwork.
+The person who held the consignment during the incident must report the theft to the police.
+Remember: the event is not considered a confirmed loss until you have physical evidence of theft.

-When it comes to submitting claims for theft, loss, or damage, it is crucial to adhere to specific time frames to ensure carrier accountability.
-For uninsured shipments transported by air or sea, the consignor must file a claim for damages within two years after the shipment.
+For claims related to theft, loss, or damage, you must adhere closely to the specified time frames to ensure carrier accountability.
+All claims for a defective, uninsured shipment (except air or sea) must be filed by the consignor within two years after delivery.
 In the case of vehicle transportation, the applicable time is limited to one year.

 While it is common for consumers and carriers to resolve issues without significant difficulties, there are instances where divergent viewpoints on a particular incident may arise.